-Proper trigger weighing technique is shown in this photo.
-Both elbows must be on the table as the pistol is lifted with the 500 g weight.
+Proper trigger weighing technique is shown here.
+Both elbows must rest on the table when the pistol is lifted with the 500 g weight.

-- 5.4.2 Air Pistol Clothing.
-Competitors in air pistol events may wear ordinary sport or casual clothing.
-Only low-sided shoes that to not cover the ankle bone are permitted.
+Only low-sided shoes that do not cover the ankle bone are permitted.
 The shoe sole must be flexible in the entire forward part of the foot.
-Removeable inner soles or inserts may be used in competitors' shoes, but any inserts must be flexible in the forward part of the foot. - 5.4.3 Pistol Transport Boxes.
+Removable inner soles or inserts may be used in competitors' shoes, but any inserts must be flexible in the forward part of the foot.

+5.4.3 Pistol Transport Boxes.
 Athletes may use pistol transport boxes to take pistols and equipment to the shooting ranges.
-During Finals, pistol transport boxes or equipment bags must not remain on the firing line. - 5.4.4 Pistol Support Stands.
+During Finals, pistol transport boxes or equipment bags must not remain on the firing line.

+5.4.4 Pistol Support Stands.
 Athletes may place pistol support stands or boxes on the bench or table to rest their pistols between shots.
 The total height of the bench or table with a support stand or box on it may not exceed 1.00 m (see Rule 6.4.11.10, maximum bench height is 1.00 m).
 During Elimination or Qualification competitions, a pistol transport box (Rule 8.6.2) may be used as a pistol support stand, provided the total height of the bench or table plus the box does not exceed 1.00 m.
 During Finals, a pistol transport box may not be used as a pistol support stand.